 Yes.
-Dr. Larry Redmon, associate department head for Extension, Texas A&M Dept. of Soil and Crop Sciences, notes industrial hemp has been grown in most U.S. states, including Texas, at one time or another.
+Dr. Larry Redmon, associate department head for AgriLife Extension and AgriLife hemp program leader, Texas A&M Dept. of Soil and Crop Sciences, notes industrial hemp has been grown in most U.S. states, including Texas, at one time or another.
 Hemp was eventually overshadowed in part by cotton.
-In the 1930s there was initial hemp production in South Texas.
-But due to propaganda created by companies with a vested interest in new petroleum-based synthetics, leaders in paper, lumber, and fiber industries opposed industrial hemp for personal economic reasons.
+In the 1930s, there was initial hemp production in South Texas.
+But companies with a vested interest in new petroleum-based synthetics, leaders in paper, lumber and fiber industries opposed industrial hemp for economic reasons.
 Though the Texas Rangers and Texas Dept. of Agriculture inspected and approved the production, in 1937 the Texas governor banned the crop.
-Ironically, just five years later due to wartime needs, production was revisited in the Lower Rio Grande Valley.
+Ironically, just five years later due to wartime needs, production was resumed in the Lower Rio Grande Valley for a limited time until the ban resumed after World War II.